VeraNik1/TaskScheduler/Task_scheduler-main/src/HOME_WORK4/README.md

 ## Task scheduler includes:

 - **Priority** - levels of task's priority.

 - **Task** - class, which includes fields: ID, StartDate, DeadLineDate, Priority, Author, Controller, Description, Date of creation;

 - **Employee** - class, which describes person and includes fields: name and position;

 - **TaskStorage** - interface, which defines some methods: add a task, delete the task, to get task by ID, to get the task list.

 - **CurrentTaskStorage** - class, which implements **TaskStorage** for saving tasks in RAM.

 - **TaskExporter** - interface, which defines method for export the current task list to the file.

 - **TaskImporter** - interface, which defines method for import a current task list from the file.

 - **JsonTaskExporter** - class, which implements interface **TaskExporter** for export the current task list to json-file.

 - **XmlTaskExporter** - class, which implements interface **TaskExporter** for export the current task list to xml-file.

 - **Menu** - class, which show the main menu of scheduler for task managing.
-In this class Object TaskManager is created to manage with tasks, and then user can see the menu list of possible actions.
+In this class Object TaskManager is created to manage with tasks, and then user can see the menu list of possible actions:
+1. Add a new task;
+2. Change the task (change task description);
+3. Find the task;
+4. Delete the task;
+5. View all tasks;
+6. Export tasks;
+7. Import tasks;
+0. Tap for exit.

 - **Search** - class, which defines some searching methods.
 It has menu with 4 searching options:
 1. Searching the task by ID;
 2. Searching tasks which have to be done since now to user's chosen date and time;
 3. Searching tasks which have their deadline after user's chosen date and time;
 4. Searching tasks by priority.

 - **ExportChoice** - class, which defines file format for export.
   It has menu with 3 options:
 1. to csv;